Comp-coder-4/E-Commerce_Cleaning/00_README.md

 1. Conditional formatting:
    - ID has duplicates
 2. Created a CONCAT column
-   - concatenates all columns to give each row unique value
+   - concatenates all columns to give each row a unique value

 If ID was duplicated **AND if both** of their **CONCAT column values were the same**, that meant the entire row was a duplicate.
 See Imgs/Removing Duplicates/Finding duplicate rows.png.
 In this screenshot:
 * ID 146 was duplicated